jaxhend/Agentic-Era-AI-Workforce-Hackathon/README.md

 *   Receive calls and converse in natural Estonian.
 *   Initiate bookings for services (e.g., oil changes, tire rotations, dental appointments), which are then approved by a human agent.
 *   Provide price ranges and answer frequently asked questions.
-*   Forward complex cases to a human agent for review in an admin view.
+*   Maintain conversational context to deliver more personalized and efficient interactions.

 ## Technical Implementation

-The system is built on a modern, real-time technology stack to ensure low latency (< 1 second):
+The system is built on a modern, real-time technology stack designed for **low latency (~2 seconds)** and **natural conversational flow**:

-*   **Loveable**: Helped create the frontend interface.
+- **Loveable** – Powers the frontend interface, providing an intuitive and responsive user experience.
-*   **Google STT v2 (et-EE)**: Transcribes the customer's speech into text.
+- **Google STT v2 (et-EE)** – Transcribes customer speech into text with high accuracy for Estonian.
-*   **Gemma-3-27B**: Understands the context of the conversation and generates appropriate responses.
+- **Gemma-3-27B** – Interprets conversational context and generates coherent, human-like responses.
-*   **ElevenLabs v3 TTS (Estonian)**: Converts the agent's text responses into natural, emotional speech.
+- **ElevenLabs v3 TTS (Estonian)** – Converts the agent’s text replies into natural, expressive Estonian speech.

 ## Market Potential